 The Evidence Project blog explores what we know (and how we know it) about supporting the self-help efforts of chronically hungry people.
 The insights gained should apply much more broadly to a great variety of development practice, research and policy.

-I lead this exploration in the context of my experience at Freedom from Hunger for the past quarter century.
+I conducted this exploration in the context of my experience at Freedom from Hunger for the past quarter century.
 The Freedom from Hunger context is specifically about support of people, especially women in groups, with microfinance and other important services and products that can be delivered along with microfinance.
 Not just my experience.
 The Evidence Project draws on the experience of my past and present colleagues at Freedom from Hunger and at other organizations that practice, study and support work like ours.